The story of Jack Richards & Son is full of surprising facts and it starts in Haddenham, Cambridgeshire more than 60 years ago.

 In May 2016, Jack Richards celebrated its 60th anniversary.

-After consistent growth throughout the 60 years, Jack Richards & Son now has a fleet of over 330 curtainside trailers and 560 drivers providing a total transport distribution service across the UK.
+After consistent growth throughout the 60 years, Jack Richards & Son now has a fleet of over 330 tractor units and 560 drivers providing a total transport distribution service across the UK.
 Supporting this operation with a cost-effective palletised freight service nationwide and across Europe.
 Also offering DVSA approved commercial MOT test lanes at our Fakenham depot, warehousing facilities, JAUPT approved CPC driver training and specialist recruitment consultancy services.